isomerpages/govtech-lpa-acp/pages/main1.md

         </div>
         <div class="col-6 action_b">
           <div class="inner">
-            <p>End-of-life planning may feel overwhelming and even a bit scary, but taking control of your future and making your wishes known can be one of the most empowering and compassionate decisions you'll ever make – not only for yourself but also for your loved ones.</p>
+            <p>Pre-planning may feel overwhelming and even a bit scary, but taking control of your future and making your wishes known can be one of the most empowering and compassionate decisions you'll ever make – not only for yourself but also for your loved ones.</p>
-            <p>Making a <strong>Lasting Power of Attorney</strong> (LPA) and an <strong>Advance Care Plan</strong> (ACP) can bring about peace of mind and reduce uncertainty for those who care about you the most.</p>
+            <p>Making an <strong>LPA</strong> and an <strong>ACP</strong> can bring about peace of mind and reduce uncertainty for yourself and those who care about you the most.</p>
           </div>
         </div>
       </div>